| | |

 Half of the bowl served with hummus, couscous, chicken and tomato and cucumbers.

-How to Make Easy Shawarma Hummus Couscous Bowls
+How to Make Chicken Shawarma Hummus Bowls

 1. Marinate the chicken: In a large bowl, combine the yogurt, olive oil, lemon juice, cumin, garlic, salt, oregano, turmeric, and smoked paprika.
 Add the chicken thighs and coat well.